NORA

 - BambooHR-style availability data for consultant working-state checks and mapping validation

-- OpenRouter / LLM adapter layer for advisory email interpretation, urgency detection, and structured context
+- AWS-only LLM routing for advisory email interpretation, urgency detection, structured context, route fallback, and GDPR/compliance clarity

 The stack is deliberately practical.
 NORA is about joining real operational systems together without losing auditability or control.